Facilities

 Waiting Room and Kitchen

-The Waiting room and Kitchen look out onto the quadrangle of the Lawrence Stenhouse Building (LSB) offering a quiet and peaceful view of the pond and surrounding nature.
+The Waiting room and Kitchenette look out onto the quadrangle of the Lawrence Stenhouse Building (LSB) offering a quiet and peaceful view of the pond and surrounding nature.
 We have a wheelchair accessible toilet.

 Lab Layout